-- 7.9.1 This Regulation 7.9 applies to an insolvency practitioner appointed in Insolvency Proceedings under the Law to act. - 7.9.2 The insolvency practitioner shall retain a copy of the cover schedule submitted by him in respect of his acting in relation to the Company or until the second anniversary of the date on which he is granted his release or discharge in relation to that Company. - 7.9.3 The copy of a schedule kept by an insolvency practitioner in pursuance of Regulation 7.9.2 shall be produced by him on demand for inspection by: - (a) any creditor of the person to whom the schedule relates; - (b) any Contributory or Director or other Officer of the entity; and - (c) the Registrar, for those proceedings, the principal copy of any cover schedule containing entries in relation to his so acting.
+- 7.9.1 This Regulation 7.9 applies to an insolvency practitioner appointed in Insolvency Proceedings under the Law to act. - 7.9.2 The insolvency practitioner shall retain a copy of the cover schedule submitted by him in respect of his acting in relation to the Company or until the second anniversary of the date on which he is granted his release or discharge in relation to that Company. - 7.9.3 The copy of a schedule kept by an insolvency practitioner in pursuance of Regulation 7.9.2 shall be produced by him on demand for inspection by: - (a) any creditor of the person to whom the schedule relates; - (b) any Contributory or Director or other Officer of the entity; and - (c) the DIFCA, the Registrar and the DFSA (as appropriate), for those proceedings, the principal copy of any cover schedule containing entries in relation to his so acting.